Da-Buche/skill-best-practices/README.md

 `alphalessp` is limited when comparing strings with numbers.
-This is not the case of its lesser known cousin `alphaNumCmp` which compares numbers inside strings in a "natural" way:
+This is not the case of its lesser known cousin `alphaNumCmp` which compares numbers inside strings in a *natural* way:

 ```scheme
 (let ( ( file_names '( "video_0.mp4"